The Public Activities COVID-19 Direction is in effect.

 Where businesses may now open, some restrictions apply.

 - No shared utensils may be provided in the course of providing the service of any food or beverages.

-- No communal food or beverage service areas may operate, this includes buffets, salad bars or communal water/beverage dispensers
+- No communal food or beverage service areas may operate, this includes buffets, salad bars or or sauce dispensers

 - No re-usable equipment, such as ‘hookah’ or other pipes, tubes, heads or any other equipment associated with the operation of shisha, smoking or vaping at the place may be used.